-The Dialogue has established a program of school tours for primary and secondary students to highlight the impacts and benefits that arise from mining in the Upper Hunter.
+The Dialogue provides school mine tours every year for primary and secondary students to highlight the impacts and benefits that arise from mining in the Upper Hunter.

-The Dialogue project offers tours to Years 5 and 9 students from all primary and secondary schools in the Muswellbrook-Singleton-Scone school catchments.
+The program offers tours to Years 5 and 9 students from all primary and secondary schools in the Muswellbrook, Singleton and Upper Hunter Shire school catchments.

 The messaging included in the School Mine Tours Program was developed by a Dialogue Working Group, made up of industry, community, education and local government representatives.